NoNameSpecified/whatsapp-backup-tool/README.md

 The goal is also to get as close as possible to the feeling of an actual chat you would have opened (on your pc).

 ## Progress:
 The tool is currently still in progress.
 I hope to be able to release a first version soon.
+### edit: development of this currently (24.05.25) halted due to other projects I'm working on.
+I would like to continue working on this in the future tho :) If you would interested in a first final version release soon, please contact me.

 For a first sneak-peek of what I'd like the result to look like (don't mind the timestamps please, this is just a demo):

 ![view1](https://github.com/user-attachments/assets/753bc579-6d9b-45b3-aecf-e665b62ee829)